Amid uncertainty, Acadia National Park preps for new season

 Acadia National Park is preparing for what could be one of its biggest seasons with the opening of its main Loop Road on April 15.

-Workers will be preparing the road, Hulls Cove Visitor Center, Echo Lake Beach Road and Thompson Island Picnic Area for their tentative April 15 openings while the Sand Beach Entrance Station opens on May 1.
-Passes will begin to be sold at the Sand Beach station on May 1.
+Workers will be preparing the road, Hulls Cove Visitor Center, Echo Lake Beach Road and Thompson Island Picnic Area for their tentative April 15 openings while the Sand Beach Entrance Station opens May 1.
+Passes will begin to be sold at the Sand Beach station May 1.

 [Feds backing away from steep fee hikes at Acadia, other national parks]

-Several other park features are also scheduled to open on May 1, said Christie Anastasia, a park spokeswoman.
+Several other park features are also scheduled to open May 1, said Christie Anastasia, a park spokeswoman.

 This could be a critical year for the park, which attracted a record 3,509,271 visitations in 2017.
 Park officials are due to unveil a new traffic plan in early May as the town of Bar Harbor proceeds with plans to better control its tourism impacts.